 You’re an adult.
 You need a little romance, some kickback time, and the company of other adults.
 Not only are you allowed; you’re required.
 Date nights are actually super important to keeping a happy marriage.
 A romantic evening helps recharge your batteries and fill your love tank.
 Spending quality time with your partner should be a priority.

 The Importance of Date Night to Parents

 Believe it or not, the time when date night feels the least possible is the best time to make it happen.
-If the kids are sick, work is crazy, your kitchen remodel isn’t going as planned, or any other of life’s countless, unexpected bumps in the road has you thinking, “I can’t possibly afford a night off,” but you can.
+If the kids are sick, work is busy, your kitchen remodel isn’t going as planned, or any other of life’s countless, unexpected bumps in the road has you thinking, “I can’t possibly afford a night off,” remember you can.